MIXTAPE DELINQUENTS: A Bootleg Roleplaying Game (OPEN ALPHA)

 - OVERLAPPING GAMEPLAY SYSTEMS: Even in this early alpha demo, MTD has several simulated gameplay systems that all interact, and more are, most likely, on the way! ("A GENERAL GUIDE FOR BASIC PLAY" for more info on the currently implemented game systems)

 - A scathing, allegorical cyberpunk story: The year is 3006 in an alternate future.
-You play the role of Dessy "DB" Bells, a jaded 20-year-old "splicer" (genetically-modified human), media bootlegger of the Mixtape Delinquent subculture and active participant in the resistance against the new found corporate police-state known the Syndicate, a conglomerate of mega-corps.
-Fear mongering over a supposedly world-ending - but factually non-existent - computer virus known as "Y3k"., they took control of the US government by lobbying for deregulation, personhood for corporations, and legally-enforced monopolies all good.
+You play the role of Dessy "DB" Bells, a jaded 20-year-old "splicer" (genetically-modified human), media bootlegger of the Mixtape Delinquent subculture and active participant in the resistance against the new found corporate police-state known the Syndicate, a conglomerate of mega-corps and the effective government of a slum-laden wasteland once known as America.
+Fear mongering over a supposedly world-ending - but factually non-existent - computer virus known as "Y3k"., they took control of the US government by lobbying for deregulation, personhood for corporations, and legally-enforced monopolies on all goods.
 Soon, in New America(TM), "goods" turned to "services", "creation" became "content" and for centuries a democratized cyberspace, safe from the reach of would-be techno-aristocrats, the World Wide Web is now under the Syndicate's control.
-But the People are not happy.
+But the many are not happy.
 A storm is brewing.
 As such, a new member of the Syndicate, Aerocorp, has an old, tired trick up it's sleave, but when some random rabbit-gene'd splicer riffraff is swept into their conspiracy, it doesn't take long until they realize this "Mx.
 Bells" is a bigger threat than they seem.
 You are what they fear.
 They desperately need to stop you.
 But first they have to catch you.

 Everything you need to know going in to the MTD Early Alpha build